-Klaus Flugge Prize 2018
+Klaus Flugge Prize 2019: invitation for submissions

 The Klaus Flugge Prize is funded personally by Klaus Flugge and run independently of Andersen Press.